ofisheljames108-ship-it/JF-Audio/Version-2_Custom-PCB/PCB/PCB_Design_Notes.md

 - [x] PCB submitted for manufacturing
 - [x] Components ordered
 - [ ] Manufactured PCB received
+- [ ] PCB visually inspected
 - [ ] PCB continuity tested
 - [ ] Components assembled
 - [ ] Initial power-up completed
-- [ ] Audio functionality tested
+- [ ] Bluetooth functionality tested
+- [ ] Left audio channel tested
+- [ ] Right audio channel tested
 - [ ] Rechargeable power system tested
 - [ ] Final enclosure assembly completed

 ---

-## Summary
+# Summary

-The JF Audio Version 2 PCB represents the transition from a breadboard-based proof of concept to a purpose-built hardware design.
+The JF Audio Version 2 PCB represents the transition from the breadboard-based proof of concept developed in Version 1 to a purpose-built hardware design.

-The design process provided practical experience with component placement, PCB routing, trace sizing, grounding, vias, footprint management, design-rule checking, and preparing a custom PCB for manufacturing.
+The PCB design process provided practical experience with schematic development, custom footprints, component placement, trace routing, trace sizing, grounding, copper regions, vias, design-rule checking, and preparing a custom PCB for manufacturing.

-The next stage of the project will focus on validating the manufactured PCB, assembling the components, testing the electrical system, and integrating the completed hardware into the Version 2 enclosure.
+The next stage of the project will focus on inspecting the manufactured PCB, assembling the hardware, performing electrical measurements, testing the audio system, troubleshooting any issues, and integrating the completed electronics into the Version 2 enclosure.